ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 from robobo_interface import SimulationRobobo

-# The same default function that is there when you first pulled
+# The same default function that was there when you first pulled
 from learning_machines import run_all_actions